Chaim Yaakov Goldvicht: Biography

 Chaim Yaakov Goldvicht was born in 1924 and grew up in Jerusalem.
 He studied at the Etz Chaim Yeshiva under Rabbi Isser Zalman Meltzer.
 He was also close to Rabbi Yitzchok Zev Soloveitchik, the "Brisker Rav."
 After marrying, he learned in Slabodka yeshiva (Bnei Brak), where he was mentored by the "Chazon Ish", Rabbi Avrohom Yeshaya Karelitz, leader of Israel's Haredi community.

 Rabbi Goldvicht died in Jerusalem on the 7th of Adar Alef, at the age of 69.
 He and his wife Miriam are survived by two children.

-Rabbininc career
+Rabbinic career

 In 1954, the heads of Bnei Akiva turned to Rabbi Goldvicht, then studying and teaching in a kollel in Bnei Brak, if he would accept the position of Rosh Yeshiva for a new Religious Zionist yeshiva - Yeshivat Kerem B'Yavneh.
 Before accepting, Rabbi Goldvicht asked the Chazon Ish for his advice.
 According to one account, the Chazon Ish told him: “If [the Religious Zionists] want to learn Torah, we need to help them.”

 Rabbi Goldvicht took a critical part in establishing the Hesder yeshiva program with the Israel Defense Forces, and KBY became the first Hesder yeshiva, combining Torah study with active service in the Israeli army.
 In recognition of his contribution, he was awarded the Israel Prize in 1991, on behalf of the entire Yeshivat Hesder movement.